Made in Britain (campaign): History

 Made in Britain's genesis was as a commercial marketing & PR campaign in 2011 to design a logo for manufacturers.
 The winner was Cynthia Lee, a student designer from the University of Nottingham.
 On 11 July 2011, a design was unveiled and British businesses were invited to apply to use the logo for the first time.
 After receiving support from the Labour Party and with over 600 members on board, a new Made in Britain mark was finalised in June 2013 and Made in Britain was officially launched as an independent, non-profit organisation in December 2013.

-A collective trademark for all manufacturers

-The Made in Britain trademark was created and designed by Kevin Lan and Miranda Bolter at The Partners.
-Inspired by a corner of the Union Flag, the mark is designed to be instantly recognisable as the Made in Britain organisation.

-British manufacturing
+Organisation

 To join the organisation, businesses must become licence holding members of Made in Britain.
 To prove their eligibility, companies must be transparent in their claims and display supporting information about their manufacturing process and policies.
 Members are organised into tiers depending on the annual turnover of the organisation that will be using the trademark.
 Made in Britain aims to unite, support, promote and represent British manufacturing sectors and achieve more visibility for the mark.
 The website serves the general public as a look-up directory for British-made goods.
 Members also post their own news stories under strict regulations and the compulsory Made in Britain Code of Conduct.